 The idea that SEO (search engine optimization) involves merely incorporating strategic keywords is a myth.
 Although including relevant keywords into your website content communicates the intent of your webpage to a search engine, SEO involves a number of components:

-Website optimizations: Your site must be marked up with header, content, URL, image, title tag and meta attributions which indicate to Google the appropriate manner in which to index your content.
-Much like a librarian sorting a full stack by call numbers, Google uses your site’s attribution designations to file your site in the appropriate location so users can find it easily.
-Hint: If your “book” isn’t sorted properly in the stacks, users will never find it—even if the call catalogue insists that it’s present.
+Website Optimizations: Your site must be marked up with header, content, URL, image, title tag, and meta attributions, which indicate to Google the appropriate manner in which to index your content.
+Much like a librarian sorting a full stack by call numbers, Google uses your site’s attribution designations to file your site in the appropriate location, so users can find it easily.
+Hint: If your “book” isn’t sorted properly in the stacks, users will never find it—even if the card catalogue insists that it’s present.

 Content: Regularly updated, relevant, informative content draws users into your site.
 A big, simple list of keywords will not fool any search engine in 2018.
 Useful, authentic content—that happens to incorporate relevant keywords—on your website and blog is the only type of content worth producing.

 Backlinks: Search engines process information by crawling through websites and reading them very quickly.
 While crawling through a site, the search engines will move from one page to the next through links.
 When another website includes a link to your company’s page, it sends the search engine to you, improving your ranking on search engine results pages (SERPs).
 The value of links is another reason that it’s important to link internally—from one page of your website to another.